SuzeShardlow/SuzeShardlow.github.io/_public_speaking/2020-08-10-get-into-data-science.md

 * Common misconceptions about product management
 * What Melanie's second-favourite website is...

 We record the interviews and post them on YouTube after the event.
 You can watch Get Into...
-Product Management below:
+Data Science below:

 <div class="embed-responsive embed-responsive-16by9">
-  <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/yNUHIFwhB5A" allowfullscreen></iframe>
+  <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/bJ2nkcRQ0Cc" allowfullscreen></iframe>
 </div><br/>